dbolotov/neural_network_template/README.md

 Every class must be represented in the training set.
 Due to Octave/MATLAB syntax, '0' cannot be used to designate a class.

-####Notes
-The sigmoid is used as activation function.

-Weights are learned by minimizing a square error cost function with fmincg or fminunc (MATLAB/Octave) and fmin\_cg (python).

-Script splits input data file into training and test sets, and computes some performance metrics after the network is trained.
-These are test and training set prediction accuracy and confusion matrix.

-The code is based on Ex.4 of [ml-class.org](http://ml-class.org).

 ####Datasets used in development and testing
 [Fisher's Iris](http://archive.ics.uci.edu/ml/datasets/Iris)